Nature @ its best

 Day 1 = 33km, Day 2 = 39km (from Motu, Motu falls to Opotiki)

 Accommodation en-route which includes evening meal, bed, breakfast and a packed lunch.
 Add $115 per person

 (minimum 2 or $ value, maximum 6)

-After crossing the bridge, by the toilets at Motu Village, a steep incline awaits you, the Motu Hill, approximately 3km long but theres a false top, another 1.5km odd of climb gets you to the boundry sign (our shuttle drop off point for the Pakihi Track).
+After crossing the bridge, by the toilets at Motu Village, a steep incline awaits you, the Motu Hill, approximately 3km long but there's a false top, another 1.5km odd of climb gets you to the boundary sign (our shuttle drop off point for the Pakihi Track).

 This climb is by far the hardest on the Motu Road Trail, the views along the way are spectacular and diverse.
 From here it's easy going with plenty of free-wheeling to the toilets at the Motu Trails Pakihi Track entrance.
 Continuing on down the Motu Road Trail, a series of inclines and descends awaits you over the next 37km, but the isolation, bush country wilderness will leave you wanting more! (maybe for the Mighty Motu Trails Pakihi Track).

 The last leg before Opotiki is the 9.5km Motu Trails Dunes Trail with coffee available at the Tirohanga Beach Shop / Takeaway.